1. What is Chinese Medicine / East Asian Medicine?

 Community acupuncture appointments are offered in South Philly at South Philly Community Acupuncture in a semi-private space with four massage tables divided by curtains.
 In this environment, your time with Susanna is limited to 15 minutes, which include the time spent chatting, being needled, and any other modalities you may need.
 The other 30-40 minutes involves you laying and resting on the table as Susanna works nearby on another patient.
 Four patients will be treated in the same room, however voices are kept to a whisper and there is a serene healing vibe as the Susanna moves quietly from patient to patient.
 Treatments are given on either the front or back of the body, last approximately 45-55 minutes, and fees are on a sliding scale of $35 to $50 per treatment.
 Susanna recommends community treatments if you have a simple condition (such as pain), or need a more affordable treatment option.

-Most patients have a clear preference for private or community-style treatments.
+Most people find they have a clear preference for private or community-style treatments.